-The Company will continue to hold all existing investments until maturity.
+The Company is fully invested and currently has the intention to hold all existing investments until maturity, however it continues to monitor opportunities to maximize value for shareholders.
 The Company may seek shareholder approval from time to time to return capital derived from the maturity of its investments to shareholders.